Duration: 1 April 2025 – 31 December 2026

 WHO DO WE WORK WITH?

-The main partners and stakeholders of the project are the Ministry of Internal Affairs, National Police, General Prosecutor’s Office, Ministry of Education and Science, Ministry of Social Policy, Ministry of Justice, Probation Service, Commissioner of the President of Ukraine on Children’s Rights, Office of the Parliamentary Commissioner for Human Rights, relevant committees of Verkhovna Rada.
+The main partners and stakeholders of the project are the Prosecutor General’s Office, Ministry of Justice of Ukraine, Ministry of Internal Affairs of Ukraine, National Police of Ukraine, Ministry of Education and Science of Ukraine, Ministry of Social Policy of Ukraine, Probation Service of Ukraine, Commissioner of the President of Ukraine on Children’s Rights, Office of the Parliamentary Commissioner for Human Rights, relevant committees of Verkhovna Rada of Ukraine.

-Civil society will also be engaged from the first phase of the project, in order to ensure their involvement and expertise.
+Civil society will also be engaged to activities of the project, in order to ensure its involvement and expertise.
 From the experience of previous actions in the country, through support to the work of civil society organisations, maximum impact and dissemination of the project’s results can be achieved.

 WHO WILL BENEFIT FROM THIS PROJECT?